 The graduate program option for Educational Leadership is designed for the graduate student specializing in administration for grades K-12.
 Special attention is given to the knowledge, skills, and dispositions necessary to become an effective school principal.
 In order to complete this option, a student must hold and maintain a valid teaching certificate and must have completed two (2) years of successful public school teaching.

-The Master of Education in Educational Technology is intended for the individual who desires to develop advanced knowledge and skills in the integration of technology to effectively support teaching and learning.
+The Master of Education in Instructional Design & Technology is intended for the individual who desires to develop advanced knowledge and skills in the integration of technology to effectively support teaching and learning.
 This program offers a specific emphasis on designing, implementing, and evaluating 21st Century digital learning environments.

 The Master of Education in Sports Administration specialization is designed to prepare the professional educator for positions as Head Coach, Athletic Director, or other administrative positions responsible for directing athletic programs.
 The program is based on specialized courses in athletic administration.

 Master of Science in Water Resource Policy and Management

 The Master of Science in Water Resource Policy and Management supports the need for an advanced understanding of the growing complexity of water issues that face communities in the state, nation, and globally.
 This degree trains students for leadership in making water policy decisions and prepares students who seek employment within federal and state environmental agencies, environmental non-governmental organizations, international development agencies, industry and environmental consulting firms.

 The program requires students to integrate and synthesize knowledge from multiple disciplines to address the complex challenges of water resource decisions and to develop solutions that are socially acceptable, politically and economically viable, and environmentally sustainable.
 Students will be broadly trained to undertake careers in managing water resources and in guiding or making water resource policy decisions.